- Type of Trip

 Santiago de Cuba

 This is the second largest city in Cuba after Havana, and the undisputed home of traditional Cuban music and dance.
 Due to its unique mix of African-Haitian-Cuban influences, Santiago has a very strong cultural identity and this is evident in the myriad of live music and performance venues as well as the numerous dance and music companies based here.
 Santiago is where Cuban Son originated, the precursor to salsa.
 Santiago has recently celebrated its 500th anniversary and the historic city centre is an eclectic mix of colonial style architecture and grand civic buildings.
 The seafront promenade area of La Alameda has recently been renovated and the central avenue of Enramadas is now completely pedestrianised, with a wide range of shops, the crafts market, bars and restaurants from one end to the other.
 The people of Santiago are known as the most hospitable in all Cuba, and the city is dubbed ‘the cradle of the Revolution’due to its unswerving support of Fidel Castro.
+This is where we can arrange private dance or music performances with top local artistes, in a range of locations in or near the city.

 This small coastal town was only accessible by boat until the mid 1960s, when a two lane highway was built over the ‘La Farola’ mountain pass route.
 Baracoa was originally mentioned by Christopher Colombus in 1492, and was founded 20 years later, and its history and prehistoric remains are well presented in the city museum.
 Baracoa has a micro climate which provides the characteristic lush tropical vegetation and wonderful fresh produce you will find in the numerous cocoa plantations and coconut groves.
 Many people come to Baracoa to hike up El Yunque, the 545m high flat topped mountain just inland from the city, and to visit the world heritage site of the Alexander Humboldt national park, home to many endemic flora and fauna and animals.
 There are excellent local beaches, rivers and forest areas to explore, and a lively live music scene in the city centre too.